The story so far

 In September 2019 EDC terminated this lease.
 The building was, at this time, still in use by the community.

-With very little notice, Lenzie Girl Guides had to remove their belongings from the hall and rehouse these (primarily to private homes) and find alternative lets for all Rainbow, Brownie and Guide units (11 units in total) operating at that time from the hall – the closing of the hall effectively having a disproportionate effect on girls in the community of Guiding age.
+With very little notice, Lenzie Girl Guides had to remove their belongings from the hall and rehouse these (primarily to private homes) and find alternative lets for all Rainbow, Brownie and Guide units (11 units in total) operating at that time from the hall.
+The closing of the hall effectively had a disproportionate effect on girls in the community of Guiding age.

-Within a few weeks (and with no consultation with the community) EDC put the hall up for let, once again, on the basis of a fully repairing and insuring lease.
+Within a few weeks EDC put the hall up for let, once again, on the basis of a fully repairing and insuring lease.

-On 20 February 2020 EDC came the fantastic news that EDC had approved a budget line of £500,000 to support the refurbishment of the hall.
+On 20 February 2020 EDC approved a budget line of £500,000 to support the refurbishment of the hall.
 The hall was now to be refurbished before being re-let.

-More great news came in June 2020 with EDC selecting LEAP as preferred tenant for the hall.
+In June 2020 EDC selected LEAP as preferred tenant for the hall.

 Sadly, despite: